American Bar Association: Accreditation process criticisms

 The ABA accreditation process has been widely criticized for failing to ensure that law schools are disclosing accurate post-graduate statistics which may mislead students regarding the post-graduate job market, especially in light of ever-growing student loan debt.
 There are heated debates over requirements placed on law schools by the ABA.
 Many states and practitioners believe ABA requirements to be unnecessary, costly, outdated and lacking innovation.
 Some legal professionals and academics feel these requirements promote the rising cost of tuition.
 The collision of attorney layoffs in 2009, the glut of fresh non-top-tier law graduates without work, and the continued expansion of law schools raised questions on whether the ABA has been too lenient in its accreditation process.

 A non-profit organization, Law School Transparency, called upon the ABA to provide meaningful statistics regarding the employment prospects and salary information of graduates of ABA accredited institutions.
 In 2011 and 2012, the ABA updated its accreditation process to include penalties and possible loss of accreditation for schools that misrepresented their graduates' employment data, as well as, greatly expanded the information required from accredited laws schools regarding student bar-passage rates and post-graduate employment.
 Despite the ongoing controversy surrounding law school accreditation standards and inability of law school graduates to effectively service their educational debt, the ABA continued to approve new law schools.

 Since 2014, the ABA has required law schools to disclose more information about their applicants and graduates.
-Required information now includes such information as admissions data, tuition and fees, living costs, conditional scholarships, enrollment data, numbers of full-time and part-time faculty, class sizes for first-year and upper-class courses, employment outcomes and bar passage data.
-The 205 ABA-approved law schools reported that, 10 months after graduation, 28,029 graduates of the class of 2015, or 70 percent, were employed in long-term, full-time positions where bar passage is required or a J.D. is preferred.
+Required information now includes admissions data, tuition and fees, living costs, conditional scholarships, enrollment and demographic data, numbers of full-time and non-full-time faculty, class sizes for first-year and upper-class courses, transfer data, attrition rates, employment outcomes and bar passage data.
+In 2015, ABA-approved law schools reported that, 10 months after graduation, 70 percent of graduates were employed in long-term, full-time positions where bar passage is required or a J.D. is preferred.
+By 2025, over 87 percent of ABA-approved law school graduates were employed in bar passage required or J.D. advantage jobs.